microsoft/accessibility-insights-service/README.md

     You can do this by either of the below two options.
     -   Press F5.
 (Make sure the correct launch task is selected from the drop down that appears).
     -   Or Press Ctrl+P and then type "debug" followed by space ' '.
 And then select "Attach to JavaScript Functions" from the list that appears.
 -   Perform trigger operation to trigger an azure function.
-For eg, create a message in scan-url-queue azure queue to trigger scan-url function
+For eg, create a message in scanrequest azure queue to trigger scan-url function

 ### 6. Build & deploy locally from command line